 But the actual details and execution of the design broke down something like this:

 MAXIMIZING THE BUDGET

 Keeping What Worked (Or Worked Well Enough):

 This was the biggest dollar-saving factor as it lobbed off labor expense (the biggest fee of this and many renos).
 Since the placement/functionality of the sink, range, fridge, and pantry/island worked, we left that alone.
-In fact, we left the major appliances, though we replaced the sink and faucet, sourcing all of our Kohler, Blanco and Moen plumbing fixtures through Build Ferguson.
+In fact, we left the major appliances, though we replaced the sink / strainer and faucet (adding a water dispenser and garbage disposal) sourcing all of our Kohler, Blanco and Moen plumbing fixtures through Build Ferguson.
 It’s probably not a giant secret, but if you’re budget conscious and can avoid moving plumbing and gas lines, DO IT!

 We also left the existing flooring throughout the house.
 And it’s parquet!
 Now, less-fearless clients would have probably replaced those for a ‘light-to-medium-tone’ hardwood.
 But because we knew the parquet could actually shine within the design update and because we wanted to save our client thousands and thousands of dollars, we all easily agreed the floors would stay!
 And now we all love them.

 Mixing High & Low Materials:

 A not-so-secret skill our team has not-so-secretly inherited from EHD is pulling in both ‘save’ and ‘splurge’ materials.
 A couple ‘saves’ on this project include the cabinet hardware (which we either didn’t need at all thanks to Reform’s cabinet face design (or we found the hardware on Etsy), the backsplash tile, a Wayfair find, was porcelain and sheeted vs handmade and harder-to-install.
 This meant saving a lot on install and cutting costs!